vaaleyard/gocatgo/README.md

 ## FAQ
 1. How do I know the code running is the same as the repository?
-  **Answer**: I've created an URL so you can check the sha256 of current code running: gcg.sh/sha256
+   I've created an URL so you can check the sha256 of current code running: gcg.sh/sha256
+2. How can I delete a paste I've created?
+   For now, you can request me at `contact@gcg.sh`.
+In the future it will be implemented.

 ## License
 [MIT](./LICENSE)